ssddanbrown/inlets/README.md

 * [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) - built into the Kubernetes CLI, forwards a single port to the local computer.
 * [kubefwd](https://github.com/txn2/kubefwd) - Kubernetes utility to port-forward multiple services to your local computer.
 * [kurun](https://github.com/banzaicloud/kurun) - Run main.go in Kubernetes with one command, also port-forward your app into Kubernetes.

+inlets&reg; is a registered trademark of OpenFaaS Ltd. All rights reserved, registered company in the UK: 11076587